georgeouzou/vk_exp/README.md

 and whatever i can figure out by reading the Vulkan spec.

+To run you need to have an RTX capable gpu and the latest beta driver from NVIDIA that supports VK_KHR_ray_tracing

 ## Licenses and Open Source Software

 The code uses the following dependencies: